Notice

 The Music Makers: Classical, Jazz, Gospel, R&B, Soul, and Rock ‘n Roll - This section showcases Pinkney’s graphic design commissions portraying music legends from Benny Golson and Ma Rainey to Jimi Hendrix and Stevie Wonder, as well as Beethoven, Tchaikovsky, Toscanini, Mahler, and Gershwin.
 Highlights include a 1977 Seagram’s calendar celebrating the Black roots of jazz and swing.
 Pinkney’s luminescent watercolors give visual voice to Black spirituals, gospels, and illustrations for Music From Our Lord’s Holy Heaven and David’s Songs.

-This exhibition is being organized by Woodmere Art Museum and The Eric Carle Museum of Picture Book Art, both of which own artwork by Jerry Pinkney.
+his exhibition is being organized by Woodmere and The Eric Carle Museum of Picture Book Art, both of which own artwork by Jerry Pinkney.
 A Teacher Resource of curriculum materials, associated with the exhibition, is being developed by a team of highly regarded educators.
 These materials will correlate with the primary National Standards for teaching music, art, and social studies in K-12 education and will be available nationwide through both museums’ websites.

 Support for this exhibition is provided by: